-3.1.1 Tools and equipment used in arboricultural operations shall comply with applicable governing regulations and consensus standards.
+3.1.1 Tools and equipment used in arboricultural operations shall comply with applicable OSHAgoverning regulations and or ANSI consensus standards.
+In the absence of applicable OSHA/ANSI guidance, the requirements of this standard shall be followed.

 Note: See Annex D, Additional Resources